Replenishment-at-Sea aboard the USS Cole

-240924-N-AY869-1050 MEDITERRANEAN SEA (Sep.
-24, 2024) Boatswain’s Mate Seaman Gabriel Vensor and Seaman Corbin Troendle prepare the spanning wire during a replenishment-at-sea aboard the Arleigh Burke-class guided-missile destroyer USS Cole (DDG 67), September 24.
+240924-N-AY869-1052 MEDITERRANEAN SEA (Sep.
+24, 2024) Boatswain’s Mates prepare the spanning wire during a replenishment-at-sea aboard the Arleigh Burke-class guided-missile destroyer USS Cole (DDG 67), September 24.
 Cole is on a scheduled deployment in the U.S. Naval Forces Europe area of operations, employed by U.S. 6th Fleet to defend U.S., allied and partner interests.
 (U.S. Navy photo by Mass Communication Specialist Seaman Mark Peña)

 |Date Taken: